OpenCV: Programming language

-OpenCV is written in the programming language C++, as is its primary interface, but it still retains a less comprehensive though extensive older C interface.
-All newer developments and algorithms appear in the C++ interface.
+OpenCV is written in the programming language C++, as is its primary interface.
 There are language bindings in Python, Java, and MATLAB/Octave.
 The application programming interface (API) for these interfaces can be found in the online documentation.
 Wrapper libraries in several languages have been developed to encourage adoption by a wider audience.
 In version 3.4, JavaScript bindings for a selected subset of OpenCV functions were released as OpenCV.js, to be used for web platforms.

 Hardware acceleration

 If the library finds Intel's Integrated Performance Primitives on the system, it will use these proprietary optimized routines to accelerate itself.

 A Compute Unified Device Architecture (CUDA) based graphics processing unit (GPU) interface has been in progress since September 2010.

 An OpenCL-based GPU interface has been in progress since October 2012, documentation for version 2.4.13.3 can be found at docs.opencv.org.

-Operating system support

-OpenCV runs on the desktop operating systems: Windows, Linux, macOS, FreeBSD, NetBSD and OpenBSD as well as mobile operating systems: Android, iOS, Maemo, BlackBerry 10 and QNX.
-The user can get official releases from SourceForge or take the latest sources from GitHub.
-OpenCV uses CMake.
+An IPU may also utilise OpenCV hardware acceleration.